ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.003**

-    All MoJ systems **MUST** have and maintain a set of Security Operating Procedures \(SyOPs\).
-These SyOPs **MUST** be included as part of the Assurance process.
+    All MoJ systems **SHALL** have and maintain a set of Security Operating Procedures \(SyOPs\).
+These SyOPs **SHALL** be included as part of the Assurance process.

 -   **POL.ITAUP.004**

-    All Users of an MoJ system \(this includes support and system administrative staff\) **MUST** read the applicable SyOPs, and **MUST** acknowledge that they have both read and understood the SyOPs before being granted access.
-A record **MUST** be kept of this event and made available during assurance or upon request.
+    All Users of an MoJ system \(this includes support and system administrative staff\) **SHALL** read the applicable SyOPs, and **SHALL** acknowledge that they have both read and understood the SyOPs before being granted access.
+A record **SHALL** be kept of this event and made available during assurance or upon request.

 -   **POL.ITAUP.005**

-    All Users **MUST** be made aware that non-conformance to system SyOPs constitutes a breach of the [MoJ IT Security Policy](it-security-policy-overview.md), and might result in disciplinary action.
+    All Users **SHALL** be made aware that non-conformance to system SyOPs constitutes a breach of the [MoJ IT Security Policy](it-security-policy-overview.md), and might result in disciplinary action.

 -   **POL.ITAUP.006**

-    Any change to a system's SyOPs **MUST** be approved in advance.
+    Any change to a system's SyOPs **SHALL** be approved in advance.

 -   **POL.ITAUP.007**

-    Any request to perform an action on a system which contravenes its SyOPs **MUST** be approved in advance.
+    Any request to perform an action on a system which contravenes its SyOPs **SHALL** be approved in advance.

+-   **POL.ITAUP.007-2105261**

+    All Users **SHALL** accept responsibility for protecting MoJ information or assets issued to them.

+-   **POL.ITAUP.007-2105262**

+    Any theft of MoJ equipment, or deliberate or willful damage to MoJ equipment, **SHALL** be [reported](lost-devices-incidents.md) to the Police and to Service Desk.

 For most Users, access to MoJ systems and information held on them is through using a desktop terminal, remote access laptop, or mobile device.
 These devices have the capacity to store large amounts of potentially sensitive information assets.
 It is important that Users follow Information Management processes and handling guidelines, to ensure information is stored and accessed appropriately.
 Further information on information handling is provided in the [Information Classification and Handling Policy](information-classification-and-handling-policy.md).